-If an employee is unable to perform their duties due to illness or injury, they are entitled to paid time-off (as long as the incapacity wasn’t self-inflicted or due to negligence).
+If an employee is unable to perform their duties due to illness or injury, they are entitled to paid time off (as long as the incapacity wasn’t self-inflicted or due to negligence).
 Provided that the employee has been working for one month, they are entitled to their full salary for up to nine days, starting from the date the employee became unfit for work (10 days in total).
 This is paid by the employer.
-After this, under the Sickness Insurance Act 2004, the employee is entitled to national sickness allowance of 100% of the salary for up to 300 days.
+After this, under the Sickness Insurance Act 2004, the employee is entitled to a national sickness allowance of 100% of the salary for up to 300 days.
 Employees who have worked for less than one month are entitled to 50% of the basic pay and the employer is also recompensed, for the salary already paid after the initial 10 days, by the Social Insurance Institution (Kela).

 Vacations / Holidays in Finland

 Holiday entitlement runs from April 1 to March 31 and comes under the Annual Holiday Act.
 Collective agreements also apply.
-During the first year, the employee receives two days paid vacation for every month.
+During the first year, the employee receives two days of paid vacation for every month.
 In subsequent years, the employee is entitled to two-and-a-half days per month – giving annual paid leave of 30 days or five weeks.
 Plus, there are around 11 national holidays every year when employees should be given time off in lieu.
-Of the annual leave, at least 24 days should be taken during the ‘holiday season’ between May 2 and September 30.
-Part-time workers who work less than 14 days per month or less than 35 hours a month, do not accrue holiday leave but they are still entitled to paid time-off.
+Of the annual leave, at least 24 days should be taken during the holiday season between May 2 and September 30.
+Part-time workers who work less than 14 days per month or less than 35 hours a month, do not accrue holiday leave but they are still entitled to paid time off.
 Also, if a contract is terminated any accrued leave should still be paid.

 Maternity / Paternity Leave in Finland